datasciencelabs/2016/pages/syllabus.md

 * participation in discussions (5%)

 #### Prerequisites
-Must have basic programming knowledge, and statistics knowledge at the level of Stat 100 or above (Stat 110 recommended).
+Must have basic programming knowledge, and statistics knowledge at the level of Stat 100 or above

 #### Required Textbook
 None.
 Instead, we have a list of recommended readings on the web site.